Oksydan/falcon/README.md

 `webpack.commons.js`  | Config that runs on both production and development.
 `webpack.development.js`  | Config that runs on development.
 `webpack.production.js`  | Config that runs on production.
-`purge-safelist.js`  | Starter theme comes with support for [purgecss](https://purgecss.com/), but safelist is not included.
+`purge-safelist.js`  | Falcon theme comes with support for [purgecss](https://purgecss.com/), but safelist is not included.

 ### Working with npm/yarn